 You could keep track of how many channels each player leaves, and award points of prizes, but The Channel Closing Game is really one where everyone that participates wins.
 Closing down your excess channels is like the Slack equivalent of inbox zero.
 It just feels good.

-Warning: The Channel Closing Game is kind of a productivity hack for remote teams that is masquerading in a list of ideas for great online team building games.
+Warning: The Channel Closing Game is kind of a productivity hack for managing remote teams that is masquerading in a list of ideas for great online team building games.
 I love it, and at least one of your team members will love it, but don’t pitch it too hard on the fun factor.

 11. Virtual Charades